 How does the search work ?

-There are two possibilities to perform a search for NextGEN Galleries images:
+There are three possibilities to perform a search for NextGEN Galleries images:

-(1) Use a search field in a sidebar widget.
+- Use a dynamic search field in a sidebar widget.

-(2) Use a search field provided by the shortcode [hr_SIS_nextgen_searchbox].
+- Use a dynamic search field provided by the shortcode [hr_SIS_nextgen_searchbox]

 This shortcode searchbox can be placed on any post or page (also on the automatically generated search page).
 Entering text in this searchfield will send the input to the shortcode [hr_SIS_display_images], which must be placed on the same page.
 Otherwise you won’t get any search results.
 The shortcode [hr_SIS_display_images] will generate and display the search result.